I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 Rudbeckia is the name for a vibrant group of summer and autumn-flowering perennials and annuals.
-This variety is given the name “black eye” for their dark, brown-purple centres to golden yellow daisy-shaped flowers.
+This variety is given the name “black eye” for its dark, brown-purple centres, in contrast to the golden yellow, daisy-shaped flowers.
 They are giant bullseyes for pollinators such as bees and wasps.
 They generally grow up to 3 feet tall and prefer full or partial sun.

 2. Echinacea ‘Coneflower’

 Echinacea, commonly called coneflowers, are loved by cottage gardeners and butterfly enthusiasts alike.
 They have large daisy flowers with purple or pink petals surrounding an orange-brown central cone.
-They are tough and do not need staking and make a really good cut flower.
+They are tough, do not need staking and make a really good cut flower.

 3. Dianthus ‘Pinks’